“Do you play sports?”

-Marie tells me a story about a girl who works out obsessively and eats restrictively during the week.
-On the weekends, she gorges herself.
-She repeats the process week in and week out: a most painful samskara.
+Marie tells a story about a girl who exercises obsessively and eats restrictively during the week.
+On the weekends, she uncontrollably feasts.
+The girl repeats this process week in and week out: a most agonizing samsara.

 “Bramacharya.”
 Marie reminds me.

 Yes, I do understand.
 I am a human, not a saint!
 This is modern day Bramacharya.
 Bramacharya isn’t naivety, celibacy, abstinence or sainthood.
 Bramacharya is learning to treat yourself and others with respect and dignity.
 It’s a dirty secret that is so prevalent in the sisterhood.
-We have pain, or we are undernourished.
-So we grab on to the one thing that we know will fill us up: something that will make us feel temporarily full, happy, and loved.
+We have pain.
+We are undernourished.
+So, we grab on to that one thing that we know will fill us up: something that will make us feel temporarily full, happy, and loved.

-But, it never does, does it?
 Hangovers crush the skull.
 Stomachaches question our food choices.
 The sex was fine, but you feel a little emptier after the affair.
+A little dirtier.
 Some people prefer cigarettes, drugs or prescription pills.
 I don’t judge, because we have all been there.
 We all struggle with Bramacharya.

 Last year, Marie appeared to me in my dream.
 She told me that it was okay that I was drinking and eating my feelings.
 But, I had to remember that I would never find happiness that way.
 I had to discover happiness within myself first.

 Where do you find happiness within yourself?

 Where is there an energetic block that inhibits your ability to self nourish?
 Is it physical?
 Do you need to sleep?
 Do you need to hydrate and nourish with water, produce and protein?
 Is it spiritual?
 Do you need time alone?
 Do you need nature?
 Are you creatively starved?
 Do you need to write?
 Are you lonely?
 Do you need a therapist?
 A cat to snuggle?